We are affiliated to Irene Chua Clinic. Visit website here

 Call us at: 6339 7333

 IVF (In Vitro Fertilisation) refers to the assisted reproduction technique (ART) in which the process of fertilization occurs outside of the body.
-The mature eggs extracted from the ovaries are manually combined with a retrieved sperm in a laboratory dish.
+The mature eggs extracted from the ovaries are manually combined with retrieved sperm in a laboratory dish.
 Then, when a healthy embryo (fertilised egg) develops, it is cultured for a few days before it is implanted in the uterus.

-Why is IVF (In Vitro Fertilisation) used?
+Why is IVF Treatment Used?

 Absent, Blocked or Damaged Fallopian Tube